nasa/aladyn/README.txt

 > make -f makefile.pgi OMP=TRUE     ! compile with OpenMP direectives
 > make -f makefile.pgi ACC=TRUE  ! compile with OpenMP+OpenACC direectives

+Notes:
+1. This release contains two versions of the aladyn_ANN.f file, aladyn_ANN_Intrinsic.f and aladyn_ANN_Extrinsic.f, which can be used intercahgeably thorugh the makefile.
+The two versions differ only in the Frc_ANN_OMP() subroutine.
+In the Intrinsic version, the energy and force calculations are done atom by atom, while in the Extrinsic version they are done one operation at a time for all atoms.

 Edit the provided makefiles for specific compiler option of your choice
 =======================================================================